Natasha Bedingfield: Non-musical projects

 In 2004, Bedingfield showed interest in acting and made her debut in the James Bond video game From Russia with Love in November 2005.
 She voiced the character Elizabeth Stark, the British Prime Minister's daughter who is kidnapped in the opening sequence.
 Bedingfield commented that she would like to do more acting, but only if the film "was good enough, and it was a role that [would] fit me."
 She has made an appearance in the seventh-season finale of the Canadian television series Degrassi: The Next Generation.
 Bedingfield also guest-starred on Nickelodeon's mockumentary series The Naked Brothers Bands "Christmas Special" alongside Whoopi Goldberg and Leon Thomas III.
 She has made guest appearances on the NBC series Lipstick Jungle.

 She guest-starred on Nickelodeon's True Jackson, VP in November 2009.
 She sang the song "These Words".
 In 2012, Bedingfield made an appearance in three episodes of Web Therapys fourth season.

 In December 2012, VH1 announced that Bedingfield would perform at their 2012 VH1 Divas show, a concert benefiting the Save The Music Foundation charity.
 Bedingfield performed Deee-Lite's "Groove Is in the Heart" with Bootsy Collins and Iggy Azalea.

 On 22 September 2014, Bedingfield performed a song titled "Love Song to the Earth" at the United Nations 2014 Equator Prize Gala in New York City.
 The song is a special anthem she and Toby Gad co-wrote for the United Nations Climate Summit 2014.

 In 2021, Bedingfield competed in season six of The Masked Singer as "Pepper".
 She was eliminated alongside John Lydon as "Jester".

 Personal life

 On 21 March 2009, Bedingfield married American businessman Matt Robinson in Malibu, California, US.
+Robinson is a writer and real estate investor.
 In December 2017, their son was born.
-She resides in New York.